Updated: Jan 7

 Previously owned homes, on the other hand, often require extensive renovations that can come to 5-10% of the total cost – such as replacing the plumbing, adding air conditioning units, or redoing the floors, not to mention the “small” expenses, such as repainting.

 People often forget about these expenses when they are in the process of negotiating a mortgage, and then as moving day approaches, they are suddenly hit with enormous costs that they did not take into account.

 Remember that you are in the Middle East now.
 Whether you are settling on a purchase price or signing on mortgage rates, always negotiate for the best possible terms and conditions.
-When making deals with anyone – from the bank to the seller to the developer – make sure you get everything in writing.
+Afterall, it’s part of the culture!
+Needless to say, when making deals with anyone – from the bank to the seller to the developer – make sure you get everything in writing.
 There are so many details to keep track of when buying real estate in Israel, and you will feel much more at ease and have a stronger legal leg to stand on if all of the details are in front of you in black and white, signed by the appropriate parties.

 Although this may be a long and complex process, keep in mind that at the end of it all, you will own your own home in Israel.
-So on those tough days, close your eyes, take a deep breath, and imagine your grandkids sitting around the table and playing in your yard, and remember – it’s worth it!
+So on those tough days, close your eyes, take a deep breath, and imagine your sitting around the table surrounded by your family, friends (both old and new), and remember – it’s worth it!

 For more information, download our free e-book, The Essential Guide to Buying Property in Israel.